nb312/nb312.github.io/_posts/2018-09-01-dart-lesson05-object-oriented.md

 ---
 layout: post
 title: Dart 05 | Object-Oriented
-subtitle: In this article ,we will talk about class,interface and object.
+subtitle: In this article, we will talk about class,interface and object.
 tags: [dart]
 ---
 # Class
 Dart is object-oriented programming.
 So it must have the concept of class.
 We have the class then we have the object.
 Let us go to our learning travel with me.

 # How to define a class
 The keyword `class` is necessary to our defining.
-Example is beneath.
+The example is beneath.
 ```dart
 class Example {
   Example() {